 |carwow price from||£26,361|

 |carwow price from||£16,611|

 |carwow price from||£60,194|

 Buying an economical car means buying something small and undesirable, right?
-Well, no - and these are the cars to prove it.
-Every one of the cars below can return at least 50mpg.
-But, you still have your pick of everything from the expected city car to a fun hot hatch and a large SUV with one of the country’s most desirable badges.
+Well, no – and these are the cars to prove it.
+Every one of the cars below officially returns at least 50mpg in their most frugal forms.
+But, you still have your pick of everything from the expected city car to fun family hatchback and a large SUV with space for seven people onboard.

-The VW Up is a great little car.
-So good, in fact that you wonder how Volkswagen does it for the money.
-It’s the cheapest model the company makes, but it’s as stylish, desirable and high in quality as their more expensive cars.
-You’ll love driving it around town, and all the more when you realise that versions with the start/stop system average the best part of 70mpg.
+Skoda Citigo is a great little car.
+So good, in fact that you wonder how Skoda does it for the money.
+It’s the cheapest model the company makes.
+You’ll love driving it around town, and all the more when you realise it can average the best part of 70mpg.